Alexithymia: Causes

 The attention-appraisal model of alexithymia by Preece and colleagues describes the mechanisms behind alexithymia within a cognitive-behavioral framework.
 Within this model, it is specified that alexithymia levels are due to the developmental level of people's emotion schemas (those cognitive structures used to process emotions) and/or the extent to which people are avoiding their emotions as an emotion regulation strategy.
 There is a large body of evidence currently supporting the specifications of this model.

 Molecular genetic research into alexithymia remains minimal, but promising candidates have been identified from studies examining connections between certain genes and alexithymia among those with psychiatric conditions as well as the general population.
 A study recruiting a test population of Japanese males found higher scores on the Toronto Alexithymia Scale among those with the 5-HTTLPR homozygous long (L) allele.
 The 5-HTTLPR region on the serotonin transporter gene influences the transcription of the serotonin transporter that removes serotonin from the synaptic cleft, and is well studied for its association with numerous psychiatric disorders.
-Another study examining the 5-HT1A receptor, a receptor that binds serotonin, found higher levels of alexithymia among those with the G allele of the Rs6295 polymorphism within the HTR1A gene.
-Also, a study examining alexithymia in subjects with obsessive–compulsive disorder found higher alexithymia levels associated with the Val/Val allele of the Rs4680 polymorphism in the gene that encodes Catechol-O-methyltransferase (COMT), an enzyme which degrades catecholamine neurotransmitters such as dopamine.
+Another study examining the 5-HT_{1A} receptor, a receptor that binds serotonin, found higher levels of alexithymia among those with the G allele of the Rs6295 polymorphism within the HTR1A gene.
+Also, a study examining alexithymia in subjects with obsessive–compulsive disorder found higher alexithymia levels associated with the Val/Val allele of the Rs4680 polymorphism in the gene that encodes Catechol-O-methyltransferase (COMT), an enzyme that degrades catecholamine neurotransmitters such as dopamine.
 These links are tentative, and further research will be needed to clarify how these genes relate to the neurological anomalies found in the brains of people with alexithymia.

 Although there is evidence for the role of environmental and neurological factors, the role and influence of genetic factors for developing alexithymia is still unclear.
 A single large scale Danish study suggested that genetic factors contributed noticeably to the development of alexithymia.
 However, some scholars find twin studies and the entire field of behavior genetics to be controversial.
 Those scholars raise concerns about the "equal environments assumption".
 Traumatic brain injury is also implicated in the development of alexithymia, and those with traumatic brain injury are six times more likely to exhibit alexithymia.
 Alexithymia is also associated with newborn circumcision trauma.

+Substance abuse, or substance use disorders

+There is evidence to propose a significant correlation between substance abuse and alexithymia and a meta-analysis found a large effect size between the two measures.
+A bi-directional relationship was suggested, where substance abuse increases alexithymic traits and alexithymia correlated with increased substance abuse.
+In a study that explored cocaine-dependent individuals, it was found that the mechanism between alexithymia and substance abuse may be mediated by differences in reward processing in alexithymic individuals although more research is needed.